What is the CCPA?

-If a company shares common branding (i.e. shared name, service mark or trademark) with another business that is liable under the CCPA, the company will be subject to CCPA compliance too.
+If a company shares common branding (i.e. shared name, service mark or trademark) with another business that is liable under the CCPA, that company will also be subject to CCPA compliance.

 Under the CCPA, California residents (“consumers”) are empowered with the right to opt out of having their data sold to third parties, the right to request disclosure of data already collected, and the right to request deletion of data collected.

 Additionally, California residents have the right to be notified and the right to equal services and price (i.e. cannot be discriminated against based on their choice to exercise their rights).

 Failure to comply with the CCPA can result in fines for businesses of $7,500 per violation and $750 per affected user in civil damages.

 What does the CCPA mean for my website?

 If your business meets any of the three CCPA thresholds above and has an online domain, you are required to implement certain changes to your website.

 Your website must inform its users at or before the point of data collection about the categories of personal information that it collects and for what purposes.

 Your website must feature a Do Not Sell My Personal Information link that users can use to opt out of third-party data sales.